NBlancs/Website-Portfolio/readme.md

  ---> Vanilla CSS, HTML

  Issues
- ---> Not Yet Responsive for Mobile Devices
+ ---> Not Yet Responsive for Mobile  -> Resolved 1/4/2025